 Divers need to be certified to breathe these other gas mixes, called Nitrox and Trimix.

-Want to buy all the right diving gear?
-You’ll need a wetsuit, fins, a mask, weights, a regulator and octopus (a backup regulator) a tank and a BCD.
+Do you want to buy all the right diving gear?
+Just for starters, you’ll need a wetsuit, fins, a mask, weights, a regulator, an octopus (a backup regulator) a tank, and a BCD.
 You can usually rent all of this from any good dive shop.

-There are lots of new acronyms to learn, including “BCD” (Buoyancy Control Device), “SMB” (Surface Marker Buoy), “SPG” (Submersible Pressure Gauge)… And lots, lots more!
+Besides SCUBA – “Self Contained Underwater Breathing Apparatus”, there are lots of new scuba diving-related acronyms to learn, including “BCD” (Buoyancy Control Device), “SMB” (Surface Marker Buoy), “SPG” (Submersible Pressure Gauge)… And lots, lots more!

 After the PADI Open Water Diver course, the most popular speciality is Underwater Photographer.

 16. Coral reefs are a scuba divers paradise

 17. Scuba divers motto – slow and steady!

 Most importantly, divers must remember never to go too deep too quickly and never to go back to the surface too quickly.